-On January 2, 2015, Strathbridge Asset Management Inc. (the "Manager") announced that shareholders of the Fund had approved a proposal to change the Fund's investment restrictions to enable the Fund to invest up to 10 percent of its net assets to purchase call options in respect of securities in which the Fund is permitted to invest.
+On January 2, 2015, Strathbridge Asset Management Inc. (the "Manager") announced that shareholders had approved a proposal to change the investment restrictions and investment strategy of the Fund.
+Please refer to the Recent Developments section for details of the proposal.

-We thank all shareholders for their continued support and encourage shareholders to review the more detailed information contained within the annual report.
+We thank all shareholders for their continued support and encourage shareholders to review the detailed information contained within the annual report.